Choosing a wedding photographer

-1. Style - I am not a formal photographer and base my wedding photography on capturing the day's events in a ‘reportage’ style.
+1. My style - I am not a formal photographer and base my wedding photography on capturing the day's events in a ‘reportage’ style.
 This makes it a very memorable occasion with the images creating their own story along the way, particularly as so many of the little things can pass the bride and groom by.

 2. Getting to know you - In addition to covering the wedding day itself, I like to get to know a bit about the couple I’m photographing as it makes it much easier for you and me.
 Part of being a wedding photographer is taking the pictures that you want, as well as the formal groups and families.
 Part of this getting to know you includes a mini shoot in the months leading up to the wedding day.
 I call it part of the planning process and it means I can discuss the detail of what you do (and don’t) want on the day and who will be in charge of making sure that those being photographed are in the right place at the right time!